 It offers 1,250 staterooms, and can accommodate up to 4,000 passengers.
 It definitely feels like a large ship – it takes a while to completely explore it.
 After six different sailings on the ship, I feel like there are still areas that I haven’t explored.

 Our family usually books an oceanview stateroom with verandah.
 Those offer a king bed as well as a set of bunk beds.
 There are a variety of room types on the Disney Dream, including concierge rooms, verandah rooms, oceanview staterooms (with one or two porthole windows but no verandah), and inside rooms (that offer a “magical” porthole).
 Connecting staterooms are also available for larger groups.

-Every stateroom has a split bathroom (one room with sink and toilet and one room with shower/tub), a refrigerator, a closet, a safe, a hairdryer, and a television.
+Staterooms have a split bathroom (one room with sink and toilet and one room with shower/tub), a refrigerator, a closet, a safe, a hairdryer, and a television.
+Note that there are some rooms that only have one single bathroom.
 Irons are not available in the room, but there are laundry rooms on the ship with iron facilities.
 The beds on the ship are very comfortable – I find that I sleep so well on a cruise ship because of the light sway.

 See our in-depth review of the staterooms on the Disney Dream here.